jantman/workstation-bootstrap/README.markdown

 ##Testing

 A ``Vagrantfile`` is provided that spins up an Arch Linux VM with puppet installed, suitable for testing your configuration.
+There's also testing with [rspec-puppet](http://rspec-puppet.com/), but note that there are a LOT of hacky workarounds to get it to work with this code (which isn't really a module, and makes heavy use of ``site.pp``).